Kundan-10/andreal_app/README.md

 # Image Crud Application

-The Image Crud Application is a simple yet powerful solution for organizing tasks efficiently.
-With features such as task creation, editing, deletion, and detailed viewing, users can manage their tasks seamlessly.
-Built with Laravel, it offers a user-friendly interface for effective task management.
+The Image Crud Application is a simple yet powerful solution for organizing images efficiently.
+With features such as task creation, editing, deletion, and detailed viewing, users can manage their images with title and description  seamlessly.
+Built with Laravel, it offers a user-friendly interface for effective Images management.

 ## Features